 Minister: A priest is the presider for a funeral Mass.

 Content: The funeral Mass begins at the entrance of the church.
 The priest and the gathered assembly receive the body of the deceased.
-The coffin is sprinkled with holy water and the pall is placed upon it by family or friends of the deceased to recall the deceased’s baptism.
+The coffin is sprinkled with holy water and the pall is placed upon it by family or friends of the deceased to recall baptism.
 The body is carried in procession toward the altar and placed near the paschal candle.
-When the coffin is in place, other Christian symbols, such as the Book of Gospels or cross may be placed on the coffin.
+When the coffin is in place, other Christian symbols, such as the Book of Gospels or cross may be placed on it.

 The procession is formed and the body is carried to the place of burial/committal.

-Music for the Funeral Mass: Music selections for funerals are made in conjunction with the ministers of music in the parish and follow the directives of the Roman Catholic Church regarding music in the liturgy.
+Music: Music selections for funerals are made in conjunction with the ministers of music in the parish and follow the directives of the Roman Catholic Church regarding music in the liturgy.
 Some requested music selections that do not fall within these norms may be appropriate during the period of the wake.

 The funeral rites conclude with the Rite of Committal.